 The music in my car is always at HOLYSHITMYEARS level, regardless of the time of day.
 I’m usually in the car on my own, so it doesn’t really impact on anyone’s hearing but mine.
 I’ve also been driving for 20 odd years and feel that I might have a grip on what I’m doing behind the wheel (although I know my sisters don’t agree…).

-Despite my love of loud country music and my driving experience, I cannot find a street or the last few miles of a destination without having to turn my music down or completely off.
+Despite my love of loud country music and my driving experience, I cannot find an unknown street without having to turn my music off.
 I also don’t start my music in the morning until I clear the dodgy blind spot at the top of the farm road I live on.
 Once I pass that, it’s all go.

-I currently have a rental car and found myself putting music off at a set of temporary traffic lights yesterday as I got stuck in the queue on a hill.
-Clearly, I don’t feel able to keep control of an unfamiliar car AND listen to music at the same time, so I had to down my version of Pink Sunglasses until I the light turned green and I made my way to the safety of a flat road.
+I currently have a rental car.
+Yesterday, I found myself turning my music off at a set of traffic lights yesterday as they were on a hill.
+Clearly, I don’t feel able to keep control of an unfamiliar car AND listen to music at the same time.
+Sadly, I had to interrupt my version of Pink Sunglasses until the light turned green and I made my way to the safety of a flat road.

 Complaining About My Weight While Eating Crisps

 I know I’m not alone in this, but it never fails to amuse me.
-I will try clothes on and be horrified at the fat pie in front of the mirror and then put quickly change into my jammas, lounge in my rocking chair and stuff my chops with fizzy fangs in an attempt to block it out.
+I will try clothes on and be horrified at the fat pie in front of the mirror.
+I will then quickly change into my jammas, lounge in my rocking chair and stuff my chops with fizzy fangs in an attempt to block it out.
 I also have a bad habit of working out at the gym and then coming home, ravenous, deciding that I have almost certainly worked off enough calories to merit that entire family-sized bag of Doritos.

 Thinking I’ll Remember Passwords

-I am the woman who takes a week off and then can’t even log back into her PC at work.
+I am the woman who takes a week off and then can’t log back into her PC at work.
 This is how short an attention span I have.
-I have honestly lost count of how many times I’ve had to ask Barclays for a new passcode (5 days in the post each time), or called HSBC because my bank account is more secure than Fort Knox and I simply can’t recall whether the name of my first school was initially written as ‘Deans’ or ‘DeansPrimary’.
+I have honestly lost count of how many times I’ve had to ask Barclays for a new passcode or called HSBC because my bank account is more secure than Fort Knox.
+I simply can’t recall whether the name of my first school was initially written as ‘Deans’ or ‘DeansPrimary’.
 Please stop asking me to make up passwords that are hard for people to hack, because these are also hard for me to hack.

-In the past few months, I have reset my Royal Mail account at work 4 times because I always think I’ll remember the password.
+In the past few months, I have reset my Royal Mail account at work 4 times.
+I always think I’ll remember the password.
 By the time I come to use it again, I never can.
-To make my life a little easier, I make as many passwords as I can exactly the same, but there’s always one site that point-blank refuses to let me have it.
+To make my life a little easier, I make as many passwords as I can exactly the same.
+However, there’s always one site that point-blank refuses to let me.

 THEN I have to come up with some bizarre twist with an extra symbol or number that I’m completely incapable of recalling at a later date.
-And don’t get me to write them down because I do that in code and then have no idea what the code refers to.
+And don’t get me to write them down because I will simply forget whic of my 300 notebooks I’ve written it in.

 Keeping Things ‘For Good’